firefoxfoxthrot/developer-web-site/_pages/ckm.md

 architecture for generating, storing, and using keys in a collaborative way, where several different devices or entities come together and use their individual secrets to generate and regenerate keys solely for the brief instant that they're needed.
+Keys do not exist except when they're being used!
 Our roadmap target for deployment of solutions leveraging this CKM architecture is 2024+._